telefonicaid/fiware-orion/doc/manuals/devel/README.md

 * MongoMB C++ driver
 * Boost property tree (NGSIv1 JSON parsing)

-In the case of MongoDB, not only knowledge on the driver is recommended, but also in MongoDB technology in general.
+In the case of MongoDB, not only knowledge of the driver is recommended, but also MongoDB technology in general.

-Also, as NGSI is used for the payload of the requests, some previous knowledge of NGSI would also help.
+Also, as NGSI is used for the payload of the requests, some previous knowledge of NGSI helps.

 ## Directory Structure